Biden favors release of more vaccine doses as U.S. struggles in pandemic's grip

 The U.S. vaccine rollout has begun slowly as hospitals have not been able to administer the shots as quickly as they received them.
 A federal program aimed at inoculating residents and staff at long-term care homes has also lagged.

-There is no federal infrastructure or plan in place for actually getting the vaccines into people once they have been distributed, leaving states to design their own strategies with little funding to do so.
+One problem is there is no federal infrastructure or plan in place for administering the vaccines once they have been distributed, leaving states to design their own strategies with little funding to do so.

 Biden, a Democrat, will succeed President Donald Trump in less than two weeks.